budimanfajarf/web/content/posts/getting-errors-order-taxonomies-when-deploy-hugo-site-to-netlify.md

 Save `netlify.toml` file into your `root directory` Hugo site, and then push + re-deploy into Netlify, if everything works fine the errors should be gone and you can preview your site before publishing.

-You can see the newest example `netlify.toml`on official Hugo website: [Configure Hugo version in Netlify](https://gohugo.io/hosting-and-deployment/hosting-on-netlify/#configure-hugo-version-in-netlify "Configure Hugo version in Netlify")
+You can see the newest example `netlify.toml`on official Hugo website: [Configure Hugo version in Netlify](https://gohugo.io/hosting-and-deployment/hosting-on-netlify/#configure-hugo-version-in-netlify "Configure Hugo version in Netlify").

+---

 > That's all, hope this helps you :)